 There are hundreds of domain name registrars to choose from.
 We’ve carried out several reviews, and here’s a list of the ones we recommend.

 Some of these domain name registrars also offer web hosting and website builder.
 The ones that do typically offer free domain name registration.
 An example is Bluehost.

 What if my Domain Name is Already Taken?

 That was bound to happen.
 Especially if you were looking for a .com domain name extension.
 There are over 17 billion live websites!
 If you can think of it, it probably exists already.
 If all your preferred domain names are taken, and you don’t want to brainstorm a different name, you can do one of two things:

 The first option can be costly.
 The second option is more of a game of luck and patience.
 That leaves us with a third option: Brainstorming the perfect domain name for your website.
-Truth be told, there is no ‘perfect’ domain name.
+There is no ‘perfect’ domain name.
 You simply need one that works for your purposes.
 The tips listed at the beginning of this article will put you on the right track.

 You also have to select a reputable domain registrar.
 If you are unsatisfied with the service, you can transfer your domain name to a new registrar.

-Here’s a recap and step-by step guide on How to Buy a Domain Name.
+Here’s a recap and step-by-step guide on Buying a Domain Name.